 It is part of the Lucas Davenport #2 series and is a This detective mystery, mystery that was published by Berkley on March 1, 1991 and has 464 pages.

 Other books in this series include Rough Country

-Other books by this author that I've reviewed include Rules of Prey, Eyes of Prey, Winter Prey, Silent Prey, Night Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause.
+Other books by this author include Rules of Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause

 Second in the Lucas Davenport detective mystery series set in Minneapolis and revolving around Lucas Davenport.

 This one is so disgusting.
 It makes me so angry that cops would abuse their power like this.
 It’s bad enough that any man would do this to a young girl, but for cops…it’s just worse…arghhhh!
 Even more infuriating, if that is at all possible, is that the police dispatcher announces the location of victims for other cops to abuse.
 There are no words for how angry this makes me.

 It’s almost a tour of Lucas’ life as he escorts Lily around Minneapolis as they work to dig up hints, clues, ideas on who’s killing all these people.